gabrielchua/15.095_2018/README.md

-# 15.095 (Fall 2018)
-# Machine Learning under a Modern Optimisation Lens
+# 15.095: Machine Learning under a Modern Optimisation Lens

 Implementations in Julia